adobe/griffon-plugin-bridge/README.md

 ##### annotateEvent

-Allows a plugin to annotate an event
+Allows a plugin to annotate an event.
+Annotations are additional data to events that need to be persisted - like third-party API results.
+The annotation is stored as an object with two properties: `type` and `payload`.
+The plugin UUID is used as the type and the data provided in the annotateEvent call is stored in the payload property.
+An event will have an array of annotations.

 ##### annotateSession